notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamps.md

 The value of `timestamp` field showed when the signature was created.
 The value of `certificates` is the certificate chain that used for generating the timestamp countersignature.

-## Verify artifacts in OCI-compliant registries with trusted timestamps
+## Verify artifacts in OCI-compliant registries using trusted timestamps

 To Verify artifacts in OCI-compliant registries with trusted timestamps, you need to create a trust store with the type of `tsa`, add the downloaded TSA root certificate, and use the trust store in the trust policy for verification.